 Dexter learns that his biological father (named Joe Driscoll), whom he was told had died 30 years ago, has just recently died and left him everything he owned, including his house.
 He goes on a trip to pack the items in the house, along with Rita.
 But later, Debra and Rudy also show up at the house to help out, where Dexter clicks with Rudy, while suspecting something strange about Joe Driscoll's death, and about who Dexter's biological mother was.
 Flashbacks to Dexter's childhood show him questioning Harry about who his real parents were, and about an accident which an anonymous person donated some of his blood to help the young Dexter during his surgery and it happened to be Mr. Driscoll.
 Back in Miami, Angel questions a shooting incident involving Doakes and a suspect.
 Also, Paul begins to slide back into his old habits when he suspects Rita is keeping him away from unsupervised visits to their children.
-Written by

 Did You Know?